alenita23/rsschool-cv/cv.md

 ***
 ## **About Me**
-Before the maternity leave my field of activity was Foreign trade.
-But now my goal is to try myself in completely new profession, Frond-End Developer, as I feel I could fulfil my potential here and there is no limits for development and growth in this field.
+I've gained education in the field of Economy and Foreign trade activities, worked as Foreign trade specialist.
+But now my goal is to try myself in completely new profession, Frond-End Development.
+And I have to say I feel quite enthusiastic about it, I enjoy the process of learning a lot!
+The fact that there is no limits for development and growth in this field, that you have to study constantly is inspiring, I missed those things at my previous work place.
 ### Key features:
 * responsible, honest
 * self-motivated